 Deserted too, except for some remote Aboriginal villages and some of the mines that make Western Australia such a wealthy place, is the vast interior.
 Though Western Australia takes up one third of the entire country its population is only just over two million.

 Way up to the north on The Gibb River Road lies The Kimberley, often described as Australia’s last frontier.
 It’s a stunning, wild land of canyons, deserts and rivers with only a few hardy cattle farms and Aboriginal settlements dotted here and there.
 Despite its reputation it does get a few visitors, and tours of the area can be organized from other areas of Western Australia.

 Other areas of note, especially for hiking in untouched nature, are the Karijini National Park and the giant Eucalyptus forests of the Pemberton.

 Tasmania, once synonymous with some of the worst prison colonies of the British Empire, has come a long way since and is now a relaxed, quaint island with an old world feel and has in recent years become a popular tourist destination for mainland Aussies.

-The beaches of the east coast are popular in summer but what defines Tasmania is its wilderness; forty percent of its area is given to natural parks and especially in the South West it has some of the be hiking in the country.
-Being so isolated and so full of untouched nature, it has also been rated as having some of the cleanest air in the world.
+The beaches of the east coast are very popular in summer and the island’s capital, Hobart, is a charming little port city under the shadow of Kunanyi/Mt Wellington, but what defines Tasmania is its vast wilderness; forty percent of its area is given to natural parks and especially in the South West it has some of the best hiking in the country.
+Being so isolated and so full of untouched nature, it has also been believed to have some of the freshest, cleanest air in the world.